 Baltimore, MD is home to one of the most haunted places in the state, Horse You Came In On Saloon.
 Come Explore its mystery with Haunted Journeys.

-It was the last place Edgar Allen Poe was seen before his 1849 mysterious death.
-It is said his ghost has been seen walking down the street toward the saloon.
-Poe is known to sip cognac that bartenders leave out for him.
+Saloon guests have reportedly spotted the famous writer’s ghost on multiple occasions.
+To validate this was Poe's favorite drinking hole, many have also claimed to see his ghostly apparition walking down the street toward the saloon.
+Poe is known to sip his favorite drink, a cognac, that bartenders leave out for him.
 Sometimes, the cash register drawer will mysteriously keep opening without the staff initiating it.
+The chandelier has been seen swinging on its own without a breeze.
 The employees of the tavern have nicknamed their ghost "Edgar."

 Late one night, two employees were closing up and locked the front door.
 Suddenly, a beer mug sitting on top of the bar shattered into a pile of broken glass for no reason at all.
 It became even stranger when the bartender showed the manager a picture he took the night before.
 It was of a shattered beer mug that exploded in the same place on the bar just as he was closing up.

-This property, as part of our network, has been added for they may have history, validation or folk tales of having spirited activities.
-Please take caution in approaching and visiting these locations, since courtesy, respect and caution should be top priority in every Haunted Investigator's style.
+This property, as part of our network, has been added for they may have history, validation, or folk tales of having spirited activities.
+Please take caution in approaching and visiting these locations, since courtesy, respect, and caution should be a top priority in every Haunted Investigator's style.
 Also do realize, some of these places may have permanently closed, changed ownership and/or names, or just are not available for your visits.
 Please respect this.

-Please select tag below to see more like this listing!
+Please select from the tags below to see more listings like this one!